cypress-io/cypress/docs/source/api/commands/route.md

 By default, Cypress will automatically set `Content-Type` and `Content-Length` based on what your `response body` looks like.

-If you'd like to override this, explicitly pass in `headers` as an `object literal`.
+If you'd like to override this, explicitly pass in `headers` as an object literal.

 ```javascript
 cy.route({